bvggies/ai_foodrecomendation/README.md

-# AI Food Assistant & Recipe Web App 🍳
+# SmartBite – AI helping you pick the right bite 🍳

-An AI-powered food recommendation and recipe web application built with Next.js, TypeScript, and OpenAI.
-Discover meals, plan diets, and cook efficiently with personalized AI-powered recommendations.
+SmartBite is an AI-powered food recommendation and recipe web application built with Next.js, TypeScript, and OpenAI.
+Discover meals, plan diets, and cook efficiently with personalized AI-powered recommendations, with special expertise in Ghanaian cuisine.

 ## ✨ Features

-- 🤖 **AI Food Assistant**: Chat with an AI to get recipe recommendations, cooking tips, and meal ideas
+- 🤖 **SmartBite AI Assistant**: Chat with AI to get recipe recommendations, cooking tips, and meal ideas with expertise in Ghanaian cuisine
 - 🍲 **Recipe Generator**: Generate step-by-step recipes from ingredients you have.
 Includes prep time, cook time, and nutritional info
 - 👤 **Personalized Recommendations**: Get recipe suggestions based on your diet preferences, health goals, and cuisine preferences
 - 🛒 **Smart Grocery List**: Create and manage shopping lists with categories.
 Mark items as bought and track your progress